alexbean84/etch-a-sketch/README.md

 GitHub Code Files: https://github.com/alexbean84/etch-a-sketch

 What I learned:
-- How to create sqaure divs using JavaScript
+- How to create square divs using JavaScript
 - How to edit the square divs as a grid using CSS
 - How to properly use CSS in order to add effects to certain elements like hovering or rotating